sliss/open-claude/README.md

 # Description

 This is a simple clone of chatbots like Claude or chatGPT.
-It allows users to ask questions and receive answers from a chatbot.
+It allows users to ask questions and receive answers from a chatbot powered by Claude 3.5 Sonnet via AWS Bedrock.

 Features:

 - Ask questions
-- Receive answers
+- Receive answers from Claude 3.5 Sonnet
 - Multi-turn conversations that allow users to ask follow-up questions
 - Markdown support for answers